solana-foundation/developer-content/CONTRIBUTING.md

 To use code-import, follow these steps:

-Ensure your code file is a test file located in the appropriate directory within the repo.
+Ensure your code file is located in the appropriate directory within the repo.
 Use the following syntax to import code snippets:

 ```javascript file="/path/to/your/file.ts#L1-L10,#L15-L20"